English scones and clotted cream

-There is nothing more English than sitting down to a pot of tea with a scone and clotted cream.
-Scones are a traditional component of the British cream tea and we serve scones with clotted cream and jam.
-This blogpost will give you a traditional English scones recipe at the bottom of the page.
+There is nothing more British than sitting down to a pot of tea with some English scones and clotted cream.
+Scones are the main component of a British cream tea and afternoon tea, and normally we serve English scones with jam and clotted cream.

 Cornish Clotted Cream

 I have been going to Cornwall for most of my life on holiday and there they have an extra special type of cream called English ‘clotted cream’.

 ‘Clotted’ cream may sound disgusting to some of you ( 😃 ), but nothing could be further from the truth.